zvelshi/zvelshi/README.md

 * Low Strain Beverage Stirrer: Ease-of-operation optimized self-contained beverage stirrer and heater
 * AutoDeal Website: Intuitive MEVN Stack-based website that allows its users to view, sell and buy vehicles

-Checkout my repositories to learn more about these projects, and to see more!
+Checkout my repositories to learn more about these projects, and more!

 ## 🛠️ My Skills